 Our business strategy focuses on discovering, developing, manufacturing and commercializing our gene therapy programs.
 As part of this strategy, we have developed core competencies specific to AAV gene therapy development and manufacturing.
-This business strategy also includes business development activities that may include in-licensing activities or partnering certain programs in specific geographies with collaborators, as we have demonstrated through our ongoing collaboration with Neurocrine Biosciences, Inc., which we refer to as Neurocrine.
+This business strategy also includes business development activities that may include in-licensing activities or partnering certain programs in specific geographies with collaborators, as we have demonstrated through our ongoing collaboration with Neurocrine Biosciences, Inc., which we refer to as Neurocrine, or out-licensing activities including license agreements related to our novel capsids such as our October 2021 licensing agreement with Pfizer Inc., which we refer to as Pfizer.
+We believe there is significant opportunity for out-licensing transactions related to the novel capsids identified by our TRACER system.
+To maximize the potential of novel capsids identified by our TRACER system for our own programs and out-licensing transactions, we have retained to date, and expect to retain in the future, all rights associated with such novel capsids other than the rights specific to their use in combination with a particular licensee's transgenes.
 Since our inception, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio, determining which neurological diseases to pursue, advancing our product candidates including delivery and manufacturing, and conducting preclinical studies and early-phase clinical trials.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.

-We have funded our operations primarily through private placements of redeemable convertible preferred stock, public offerings of our common stock, and our strategic collaborations, including our prior collaboration with Sanofi Genzyme Corporation, or the Sanofi Genzyme Collaboration, which commenced in February 2015 and was terminated in June 2019, our prior collaboration with AbbVie Biotechnology Ltd. focusing on tau-related disease, or the AbbVie Tau Collaboration, which commenced in February 2018 and was terminated in August 2020, our prior collaboration with AbbVie Ireland Unlimited Company focusing on pathological species of alpha-synuclein, or the AbbVie Alpha-Synuclein Collaboration, which commenced in February 2019 and was terminated in August 2020, and our ongoing collaboration with Neurocrine, which commenced in March 2019.
+We have funded our operations primarily through private placements of redeemable convertible preferred stock, public offerings of our common stock, and our strategic collaborations, including our prior collaboration with Sanofi Genzyme Corporation, or the Sanofi Genzyme Collaboration, which commenced in February 2015 and was terminated in June 2019, our prior collaboration with AbbVie Biotechnology Ltd. focusing on tau-related disease, or the AbbVie Tau Collaboration, which commenced in February 2018 and was terminated in August 2020, our prior collaboration with AbbVie Ireland Unlimited Company focusing on pathological species of alpha-synuclein, or the AbbVie Alpha-Synuclein Collaboration, which commenced in February 2019 and was terminated in August 2020, our ongoing collaboration with Neurocrine, which commenced in March 2019, and our licensing agreement with Pfizer, which commenced in October 2021.
 We refer to our collaboration agreement with Neurocrine as the Neurocrine Collaboration Agreement and the collaboration with Neurocrine as the Neurocrine Collaboration.